microsoft/vscode-python/CONTRIBUTING.md

 _`VSC_PYTHON_CI_TEST_GREP`_

-This environment variable allows providing a pattern which will be matched against test names to be run.
+This environment variable allows providing a regular expression which will be matched against suite and test "names" to be run.
 By default all tests are run.

 For example, to run only the tests in the `Sorting` suite (from `src/test/format/extension.sort.test.ts`) you would set the value to `Sorting`.